VernonGrant/gnu-c-language-manual/markdown/Predefined-Macros.md

 `__COUNTER__`

 -   This macro expands to sequential integral values starting from 0.
-In other words, each time the program uses this acro, it generates the next successive integer.
+In other words, each time the program uses this macro, it generates the next successive integer.
 This, with the `##` operator, provides a convenient means for macros to generate unique identifiers.